PiyushMittl/Java-DesignPattern-Blogs/designpatterns-categories.md

    - Practice: Build an HTTP request builder or query builder

 5. **Decorator** - Add features without modifying existing code
-   - Use when: Want to add cross-cutting concerns (logging, retry, caching)
+   - Use when: Want to add cross-cutting concerns (logging, retry, caching) or membership features
-   - Practice: Wrap your HTTP client with retry + logging decorators
+   - Practice: Build membership subscription system with dynamic features (Assignments, DoubtSession, JobAssistance)

 6. **Observer** - Event-driven systems, pub/sub messaging
    - Use when: Multiple objects need to react to changes